R. J. MacReady: The Thing (1982)

-After Clark's death, the rest of the crew agree to MacReady running a blood sample test with hot wire to see whose blood reacts defensively.
-Clark is revealed to be uninfected, and the backup pilot Palmer is revealed to have been assimilated and kills Windows before being blown up by MacReady, who then torches Windows' body for safety measures.
-The remaining survivors (MacReady, Childs, Garry and Nauls) head to the tool shed to check on Blair, only to find he has escaped and gone underground to construct a small flying vehicle.
-Childs abandons his post at the main gate and MacReady, Garry and Nauls begin destroying the facility in an attempt to kill the creature, which leads to Garry and Nauls being murdered by the infected Blair.
+After Clark's death, the rest of the crew agree to MacReady running a blood sample test with a hot wire to see whose blood reacts defensively.
+The backup pilot Palmer is revealed to have been assimilated and kills Windows before being blown up by MacReady, who then torches Windows' body for safety measures.

+Three of the remaining survivors (MacReady, Garry, and Nauls) head to the tool shed to check on Blair to do another blood test, only to find he has escaped and gone underground to construct a small flying vehicle.
+Childs abandons his post at the main gate and MacReady, Garry, and Nauls begin destroying the facility in an attempt to kill the creature, which leads to Garry and Nauls being murdered by the infected Blair.
 MacReady faces off against the creature, attacking it with a stick of dynamite then proceeding to detonate the facility.
 Wandering through the wreckage, MacReady meets up with Childs, who claims to have gotten lost in the storm chasing Blair.
 MacReady is skeptical, but with no way to check if Childs is human or not, the two acknowledge their futility and share a drink as the cold closes in.